-- A. General: Where restoration or other type of work is indicated, include the following as minimum required work. - Replace motors as noted, belts (matched set on multiple belt systems), sheaves, and bearings.
+A. General: Where restoration or other type of work is indicated, include the following as minimum required work.

+- Replace motors as noted, belts (matched set on multiple belt systems), sheaves, and bearings.
 Motors shall be per 23 05 00 with shaft grounding at VFD driven motors.
-Belts and sheaves per 23 05 00. - 2.
+Belts and sheaves per 23 05 00 - 2.
 Bearings shall be manufactured by SKF, Fafnir or Dodge.
 Provide submittal.
 Bearings shall have zone harden path for bearing surface and 120° set screws.
 Do not use eccentric collar bearings.
 Provide with new housing (pillow block, side casing flange) etc. Match bearing housing style currently installed.
 Prior to any replacement work at air handlers complete a vibration analysis of fan, drive, bearing and shaft.
 Firm completing the analysis shall specialize in this service.
 (OTS Precision Balancing or approved).
 Technician completing the bearing replacement shall specialize in this service.
 If after the bearing replacement is complete fan operation is noisy, or vibrates to a level determined by Engineer to be unacceptable, replacement of all rotating devices shall be at the Contractors expense. - 3.
 Replace flex connectors and supply and return, OSA, and relief duct connections. - 4.
 Replace magnetic starter(s) and overload protective devices.
 See Section 23 05 00 for VFD or starter.
 See Drawings for where VFD's are required. - 5.
-Prior to the beginning of air balancing but after cleaning and operating the units replace filter media with specified filters.
-See 23 40 00. - 6.
+Replace filter media provided by the Owner. - 6.
 Where missing, provide filter close off panels to bridge the gap between air handler wall and nominal filter sizes.
 Close off panels shall be no wider than 2". - 7.
-Clean coils and fan wheels, see 23 30 00 for additional requirements. - 8.
+Clean unit casing(s), plenum(s), fan scroll(s) and damper blades. - 8.
+Vacuum clean entire air handler enclosure. - 9.
 At air handlers clean fan wheels from low pressure and high pressure side with same method as coil above.
-Ensure fans are installed correctly if removed for cleaning.
+Ensure fans are installed correctly if removed for cleaning. - 10.
+Clean damper surfaces and adjust linkage to ensure dampers close/open properly. - 11.
+Clean existing return air ductwork re-used, see Section 23 30 00 for more information.